Ghorayebah are Egypt's bite-sized butter cookies. These 3-ingredients cookies are not overly sweet, melt in your mouth cookies.

 These Eid cookies literally "melt-in-your-mouth".
 A wonderful way to start any holiday baking

-Sarah and Asiya invited many to share their Eid dishes.
-What is Eid you ask?.
-Eid is the feast a great holiday for Muslims around the world, it is something like Christmas but is not related to the birth of prophet Mohamed.
-Actually we have two Eids, Eid-Al-Fitr which follows the holy month of Ramadan - coming in 3 days- and Eid-Al-Adha which follows the pilgrimage days and both are lunar based days of course which means they move around the Georgian calendar.
+Eid is the feast, a great holiday for Muslims around the world, it is something like Christmas but is not related to the birth of Prophet Mohamed.
+Actually we have two Eids, Eid-Al-Fitr which follows the holy month of Ramadan - coming in 3 days- and Eid-Al-Adha which follows the pilgrimage days and both are lunar-based days of course which means they move around the Georgian calendar.

 When I was young I did not like that kind of cookies as it was " too buttery for me", can you imagine how miserable I was :).
 Now after growing up and knowing that butter is one of life's many wonderful things, I started to like them.